fatihdumanli/netcore-console-workflow/Readme.md

 ﻿# Console Workflow for .NET Core

-Console Workflow is a simple workflow framework lets your Console app focus only it's work.
+Console Workflow is a simple workflow framework lets your Console app *focus only it's business*.
 The application flow  will be handled by Console Workflow.
 You can create functional menu-based console clients when you test your backend code.

 # How it works